 This may seem obvious but often when we first start paying attention to what we eat, our bodies respond by losing weight fast.

 Then after a while we can become complacent and old habits start slipping back in.
 Like having a cheeky biscuit with your coffee and increasing your portion sizes.

-Get back to basics and use the 28 Day Weight Loss Challenge for your meals and snacks.
+To avoid any doubt you could also just get back to basics and use the 28 Day Weight Loss Challenge for all your meals and snacks.
 These are specifically designed to boost your weight loss and are delicious too.

 2. Change Up Your Exercise

 If you’ve been taking a 45-minute walk every day, your body may have become used to this level of exercise.
 It’s time to shock your body a little bit so that it can crank up your results.